Building lattices and zeta functions: The Lefschetz formula

 \begin{proposition} Suppose that the building $X$ is periodic. \begin{enumerate}[\quad\rm (a)] \item The group $G$ is unimodular and for every $a\in G^\gen$ the centralizer $G_a$ is unimodular. \item Let $a\in G^\gen$ and suppose that for every $f\in C_c^\infty(G)$ the \e{orbital integral}

 exists.
 Then the map $\pi_a:G/G_a\to G$, $x\mapsto xax^{-1}$ is proper.
-In particular, the conjugation orbit $\{ xax^{-1}:x\in G\}$ of $a$ is a closed subset of $G$. \end{enumerate} \end{proposition}
+In particular, the conjugation orbit $\big\{ xax^{-1}:x\in G\big\}$ of $a$ is a closed subset of $G$. \end{enumerate} \end{proposition}

-Note that the orbital integrals do exist if $a\in\Ga$ for a uniform lattice $\Ga$ by trace formula arguments (see \cite{HA2}).
+Note that the orbital integrals do exist if $a\in\Ga$ for a cocompact lattice $\Ga$ by trace formula arguments (see \cite{HA2}).

-\begin{proof} (a) As $G$ possesses a lattice, it is unimodular by \cite{HA2}*{Theorem 9.1.6}.
+\begin{proof} (a) As $G$ possesses a lattice, it is unimodular by Theorem 9.1.6 of \cite{HA2}.
 Now let $a\in G^\gen$ and let $\a=\Min(a)$.
-Then the pointwise stabilizer $K_\a$ is normal in $G_\a\supset G_a$ and the quotient $G_a/(K_\a\cap G_a)$ is abelian by Proposition \ref{prop1.4.6}.
+Then the point-wise stabilizer $K_\a$ is normal in $G_\a\supset G_a$ and the quotient $G_a/(K_\a\cap G_a)$ is abelian by Proposition \ref{prop1.4.6}.
 Therefore $G_a$ is unimodular by Lemma \ref{lem2.3.1}.

 (b) Let $U\subset G$ be open and compact. and let $f=\1_U\in C_c^\infty(G)$.
 Then $\infty>\CO_a(f)=\vol(\pi_a^{-1}(U))$.
 Now let $K\subset G$ be a compact open subgroup such that $f$ factors over $K\bs G/K$, then $V=\pi_a^{-1}(U)$ is stable under $K$ and we have